SaaS Analytics: Leveraging Google Analytics For A SaaS StartUp

 One major difference between SaaS and Ecommerce Startup is that SaaS requires you to generate recurring revenue.
-You need to keep a check on the growth in your user base, profitability, market share, and cash flow.
+You need to keep a check on the business growth in your user base, profitability, market share, and cash flow.

-As far as a SaaS Startup is concerned, the general metrics available on Google Analytics are not enough, as the goal for SaaS business is to turn these visitors into customers who will continue using the product and also significantly contribute to the revenue.
+As far as a SaaS Startup is concerned, the general metrics available on Google Analytics are not enough, as the goal for a SaaS business is to turn these visitors into customers who will continue using the product and also significantly contribute to the revenue.

 Ever heard of the phrase “What gets measured gets done”?
 Well, that’s a very common phrase in marketing and probably everyone has heard it.
-Being in marketing everyone values the importance of SaaS analytics, but just using it isn’t enough, using it properly to achieve the desired results is.
+Being in marketing everyone values the importance of SaaS data analytics, but just using it isn’t enough, using it properly to achieve the desired results is.

-KISSmetrics and Mixpanel are some of the powerful Business Intelligence (BI) tools that can be considered as good alternatives to Google Analytics for SaaS if you want to track individual users but they are costly for a SaaS startup.
+KISSmetrics and Mixpanel are some of the powerful Business Intelligence (BI) tools that can be considered good alternatives to Google Analytics for SaaS if you want to track individual users but they are costly for a SaaS startup.
 The only problem with Google Analytics is that being a free tool, it’s poorly documented and people haven’t been able to uncover the real power of this tool.

 That’s exactly why we shared this with you.
-After reading this blog, you’ll be dazed to see what powers this tool beholds and that too with just some tweaks.
+After reading this blog, you’ll be dazed to see what powers this tool beholds, and that too with just some tweaks.